How to Grow Food for Free in the City

 Many areas have contaminated soil.
 You wouldn’t want to take this from a site where there was an old house with lead painted walls.

-The average American uses 80-100 gallons of water per day at their house alone.
+The average American uses 80 to 100 gallons of water per day at their house alone.
 Imagine if you could put all that water to good use to grow food?
 That water could grow quite a bit of food!

 Passive Rainwater Harvesting